DataGeniusTools/eric/README.md

 Ref Customer.addressId > Address.id
 ```

-You can find a tutorial and the complete description of ERic's grammar in the [user manual here](doc/Userdoc.md).
+You can find a tutorial and the complete description of ERic's grammar in the <a href="doc/Userdoc.md" target="_blank">user manual here</a>.